hughrawlinson/tracker-machine-battery/README.md

+__Reportr used to be a thing.
+It has ceased to be.
+Don't use this code.
+This repo is archived.__

 # Battery Reportr
 A module to report your Mac's battery data to your instance of [Reportr](http://www.reportr.io/).
 It may work with Linux, frankly, I have no idea.
 It will not work with Windows.